-With online sports and mobile sport betting officially arriving in Illinois in 2020, poker should not be far behind.
+With online sports and mobile sports betting officially arriving in Illinois about 3 years ago, poker should not be far behind.
 That being said, at the moment Illinois residents have only one option, Global Poker.
 When playing on the Global Poker app, you compete in games and tournaments for prizes.

 Illinois is a bit of an enigma in the poker world.
 With just north of 13 million residents, a strong love of poker, and laws on the books that make the game legal, one might assume that Illinois would be a mecca of world-class Poker Rooms.
 But that just isn’t the case.

 While playing Poker became mostly legal in 1986, with the passing of a Charitable Games act that allowed cash games and some tournaments under very tight restrictions, the 1991 legalization of riverboat gaming should have kicked off a golden age of poker in what is the country’s sixth most populous state.
 But in 2023, there are just three poker rooms left in the state’s 10 licensed casinos, and none could even charitably be called world-class.

 And while many actual Charitable poker rooms dot the state in the backs of American Legions and tucked away in industrial parks, the general sense is that poker in Illinois never quite lived up to its reputation.

 Some point the finger at the long history of home games in areas like Chicago and Joliet.
 Others mention the many casinos just across state lines all along the Illinois borders designed to lure people over to play.
 Folks even say that the sheer number of legal games just didn’t allow a critical mass of players to build up in one area and create the demand that might produce a great poker room.

 But the universal feeling has long been that when Online Poker finally made it to the Land of Lincoln, that the true might of the Illinois Poker scene would finally be revealed.
 That a slumbering giant would waken.
 But sadly, year after year, those hopes too have remained dashed.